zeke/devcenter-scraper/content/md/oauth.md

 description: OAuth provides a way to authorize and revoke access to your account to yourself and third parties.
 OAuth is the preferred authentication mechanism for the Platform API due to the ability to granularly grant and revoke access to some or
 ---

 OAuth provides a way to authorize and revoke access to your account to yourself and third parties.
 Third parties can use this to provide services, such as monitoring and scaling your applications.
-You can also use these keys to grant access for your own scripts on your machine or applications.
+You can also use these tokens obtained with OAuth to grant access for your own scripts on your machine or to other applications.

 The Heroku Platform API implements OAuth version 2.0 as the preferred authentication mechanism.
 For further details of the specific API endpoints see the [Platform API Reference](https://devcenter.heroku.com/articles/platform-api-reference).

 Third parties who wish to provide services to Heroku users should implement [web application authorization](#web-application-authorization).
 Users who would like to use a personal OAuth token should instead use [direct authorization](#direct-authorization).

+## A note on architecture

+An OAuth authorization can be generated in one of two ways: via web authorization flow, or from the Heroku API.
+The web authorization flow (located at the domain `id.heroku.com`) is designed to easily support common OAuth conventions and be accessible to widely-used libraries.
+The component supporting this web flow is itself built on the Heroku API (located at the domain `api.heroku.com`), which is the canonical source for all OAuth data.
+Both components will be covered in this article.

 ## Web application authorization